manu-p-1/cvrp/README.md

   -m , --mutpb        the mutation probability
   -c , --cxpb         the crossover probability
-  -r , --run          the number of times to run the problem --brxo              use best route crossover
+  -r , --run          the number of times to run the problem -B, --brxo          use best route crossover
-  --cxo               use cycle crossover
+  -C, --cxo           use cycle crossover
-  --erxo              use edge recombination crossover --oxo               use order crossover
+  -E, --erxo          use edge recombination crossover -O, --oxo           use order crossover
+  -I, --vmt           use inversion mutation
+  -W, --swmt          use swap mutation
-  -i [], --indent []  the indentation amount of the result string -P, --pgen          prints the current generation -A, --agen          prints the average fitness every 1000 generations
+  -G, --gvmt          use GVR based scramble mutation -i [], --indent []  the indentation amount of the result string -P, --pgen          prints the current generation -A, --agen          prints the average fitness every 1000 generations